erwin47/alh/README.md

 ## Changelog:
 ### Jan 13 2020
 - autoorders: SOURCE now also have priority.
 If it is set, t will be used for NEED with higher priority only (higher means that the number is lower).
 CARAVAN's items not protected by it's NEED have no priority (will be given to NEED with any priorities).
+- autoorders: added sanity check for caravan speed and region coordinates (it prints in unit's description if something is wrong with them).
+Also extended comment ";!ao", now it explans for which request with which priority it is given.
+May be useful to understand what is going on, if something is going with autoorders not as expected.

 ### Jan 10 2020
 - Internal: orders representation was modified